nicolas-cusan/tailwind-clamp/README.md

 - Support `text` values with multiple properties (`fontSize`, `lineHeight`, `letterSpacing`).
 If `lineHeight` is definded as a unitless number or a `calc()` function, the resulting value is calculated and converted to the `fontSize` unit.
 - Supports using Tailwind CSS theme values, arbitrary values or a combination.

+## Requirements

+The current version of the plugin is designed to be used with Tailwind version 4.
+To use it with version 3 use version 3.x.

 ## Installation

 Install the plugin from npm: